 ADA Website Compliance can be VERY confusing!
 But, none the less, it is important to all businesses with a website–online presence to meet ADA Website Compliance.
 Waiting could mean not only losing out on a large segment of potential clients and customers but, also risking penalties that could harm your business.

 The Mauldin Group Understands What ADA Website Compliance Can Mean For You

 At The Mauldin Group we believe a good website means great potential.
 That is why the websites we develop are designed with our clients’ needs for both the present and future in mind.
 In addition to having great website design, functionality and SEO, websites moving forward will need critical ADA Website Compliance.

 Wondering where your website stands with ADA Website Compliance?

-Are you ready to update your existing website to be ADA Compliant or need a new website to take your company into 2021 so that you can rise from “the bottom to the top”?
+Are you ready to update your existing website to be ADA Compliant or need a new website to take your company from “the bottom to the top”?
 The Mauldin Group’s expert web design and digital marketing teams are equipped to get you on Google’s Page #1.
 Contact Us Now or Call Us at: 866-438-7756